MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-5808.md

 # Item Age Composition - Value (report)

-The *Item Age Composition - Value* report shows the value of inventory on hand, aged by receipt date.
+The **Item Age Composition - Value** report shows the value of on-hand inventory aged by receipt date.

-You can configure report aging to generate three equal length periods as of the ending date.
-The inventory's age is then calculated for each period, as well as before and after the entire range.
-The total value of inventory is also shown.
+You can configure the report's aging to generate three equal length periods on an ending date.
+The inventory's age is calculated for each period, as well as before and after the period.
+The report also shows total value of inventory.

-The values represent the total cost of the remaining quantity for open inbound item ledger entries (usually a result of purchases, output, or positive adjustments).
-The bucket the value is in is determined by the Posting Date of each entry.
+The values represent the total cost of the remaining quantity for open inbound item ledger entries, which are usually a result of purchases, output, or positive adjustments.
+The posting date of each entry determines the bucket they're in.

-You can filter the report by Location to determine the age of Inventory by warehouse.
-It can also be filtered by any Item field.
+To determine the age of inventory by warehouse, you can filter the report by location.
+You can also filter by item.

 ## Use cases